conorwalsh1/Portfolio-Project-1/README.md

 -   Social media links have been colour coded with the exact RGB of each relevant site to ensure familiarty for the site browser.

 -   Competition page hosts information about upcoming photo competitions in terms of when to enter by and when voting opens.
 It also hosts results from the most recent vote, showing the picture entered, who took the picture, how many votes the picture got and what percentage of the total number of votes the respective picture received.

+## Features I Would Have Liked To Add

+-   An auto scroll gallery of pictures on the landing page.

+-   A page for reviews on people who have come to visit the 'Rock'.

+-   An online gift shop with merchandise crafted with the 'Rock' in mind.

+-   Portal to book group tours with designated parking set up for large coaches and buses.

 ## Technologies Used